joeatbayes/file2consul/README.md

    -URI=uri to reach console server.
-        If separated by ; will save to each server listed defaults to http://127.0.0.1:8500 if not specified
+        If separated by :: (colon) will save to each server listed defaults to http://127.0.0.1:8500
+        if not specified

    -CACHE = name of files to use as cache file.
 This
       file is read and compared to the post processing